rizikolik/DespatchCloud/README.md

-# This project built for Despatch Cloud's Front End test case.
+# This project built for a  Front End test case.

 ### Some basic explanations: